 You can break off one of the stems for taller varieties and push it into the ground where you would like to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.

 Learn more at How to Grow and Care for Sedum.

 x Sedeveria 'Blue Mist' is an intergeneric hybrid resulting from the supposed cross between Sedum craigii and Echeveria cf. affinis.
-This hybrid has been considered to be a x Pachyveria, however the flowers are in no way reminiscent of Pachyphytum.
-Instead they are strongly resembling those of S. craigii.
+This hybrid has been considered to be a x Pachyveria.
+However, the flowers are in no way reminiscent of Pachyphytum.
+Instead, they strongly resemble those of S. craigii.

 - Back to nothogenus ×Sedeveria